sharvas/init/README.md

 # SysAdmin 101 - intro to systems and network administration

 An introduction to systems and network administration plus scripting.
-For details please check out the [subject](https://github.com/sharvas/init/raw/master/init.en.pdf).
+For the details please check out the [subject](https://github.com/sharvas/init/raw/master/init.en.pdf).

 The project consists of three parts:
 * network - commands to find information about network configuration and modify it.